-Other than their rainforests and abundance of wildlife, Costa Rica is also known for the fine flavors of its coffee, making their beans some of the world’s most outstanding.
-Though coffee beans are grown throughout the country, the most optimal conditions are in the Central Highlands and southern mountain range, where a number of plantations offer guided tours through their properties, and educate visitors on the processes of growing, harvesting, drying and roasting beans.
+Other than its rainforests and abundance of wildlife, Costa Rica is also known for the fine flavors of its coffee, making its beans some of the world’s most outstanding.
+Though coffee beans are grown throughout the country, the most optimal conditions are in the Central Highlands and southern mountain range, where a number of plantations offer guided tours through their properties and educate visitors on the processes of growing, harvesting, drying, and roasting beans.

 If you time your visit for harvesting season between October and January, then you could even be offered the chance to pick coffee beans.
 Listen to how coffee beans have impacted Costa Rica socially and economically from past to present, and learn the journey from bean to cup in this day of culture and history.
 Joining a coffee tour is just one of many ecologically sustainable things to do in Costa Rica.

 This no-kill shelter of Territorio De Zaguates was founded by Lya Battle and Alvaro Samut a decade ago, now housing over 1,000 stray and abandoned dogs from all over the country.
 What began from their home just outside San Jose in 2005 is now a 378-acre dog sanctuary in the Santa Bárbara mountains, where they had to move to in 2008 because they took in so many dogs.